suguru03/dcp/README.md

 ### Runtime parsing with a key

-If the object reference is changed but the format is the same, you need to use it with a key.
+If the reference is changed but the format is the same, you need to use it with a key.

 ```js
 // only first time, it will be parsed